 MikeHeroin stopped his heart twice.
 Now he’s using that heart to help rescue others.

-“Union Gospel Mission Search & Rescue,” Mike calls out into the hungry darkness — announcing the presence of his Search & Rescue team.
+Mike calls out into the darkness with, “Seattle's Union Gospel Mission — Search & Rescue,” to announce the presence of our outreach team.
 He waits, listening eagerly for any sign of life, while the beam of his flashlight exposes a wall of tents shuddering in the biting wind.

-“I nearly died from bad heroin and was rushed to the hospital.
+“It was cold.
+I had a tank top and shorts.
+No blanket, no cardboard, sleeping on the cement.
+I'd steal to eat.
+I nearly died from bad heroin and was rushed to the hospital.
 My heart stopped twice.
-All I could think was — there's got to be more to life than this.”
+All I could think was — there's got to be more to life than this,” says Mike.

+For homeless people, like Mike once was, winter in the Puget Sound area means a fight for survival from the cold and wet — whether you're staying in a tent, under a bridge, or in an alley.
 Because of the constant dampness, it can be impossible to get warm for months.
 The sleeplessness and hunger take a toll.
 It's life on the edge.
 It's a recipe for deadly hypothermia.

 After surviving his duel with death, Mike enrolled in our recovery program.
 Today, Mike is a program graduate and has reconnected with his family.
-He's now enrolled in the Mission's second year discipleship program, and on these cold fall nights you can find him on Search & Rescue, fueled by his newfound passion for God.
+He even completed the Mission's second year discipleship program, and on these cold winter nights you can find him on Search & Rescue, fueled by his newfound passion for God.

 “I tell my friends on the street to stick with it.
 You never know when God's going to grab you.
 If you're not seeking him, don't worry.
 He's going to find you.
 He found me.
 He's not lost, we are.
 And we've got to remember that,” shares Mike.